 Planning Your History Degree at McGill

-Though Honours seminars are intended for Honours and graduate students, some professors may exceptionally allow non-Honours history majors to take their seminars−we recommend contacting instructors directly to find out if this is a possibility.
-Non-Honours students may also consider taking HIST 498: Independent Research should they wish to gain further research experience; this will require the approval of both a supervisor and the History Undergraduate Program Director.
+Though Honours seminars are intended for Honours and graduate students, select professors exceptionally allow non-Honours history majors to take their seminars−we recommend contacting instructors directly to receive approval.
+Non-Honours students may also consider taking “HIST 498: Independent Research” should one wish to gain further research experience−this requires the approval of both a supervisor and the History Undergraduate Program Director.
 Approval forms can be downloaded here.

 Official degree planning forms are located below, and we encourage you to check out the official McGill websites for the most up to date information about each programme and the courses being offered.
-You can access information about the undergraduate history programme and information about the Department of History at McGill at https://www.mcgill.ca/history/undergraduate
+You can access information about the undergraduate history programme and information about the Department of History at McGill at: https://www.mcgill.ca/history/undergraduate

 Degree Planning Sheets

 While History papers can vary immensely in terms of objectives and content, there are several professor-approved general guidelines which can improve your overall writing and grades.

 Below you’ll find both online and physical resources hand-picked by the Department which address both style and structure, aiding you in crafting a masterpiece every time you write.

 Revising Prose (reserve your copy at the McGill Library here) – Richard Lanham